In Vitro Fertilization (IVF) for Infertility Treatment

 The next critical stage is at the three-day mark when some fertilised eggs will transform into multi-celled embryos.
 Within two more days, they further metamorphose into blastocysts.
-At this stage, they develop a fluid-filled cavity with tissues which will ultimately separate into the placenta and baby.
+At this stage, they develop a fluid-filled cavity with tissues that will ultimately separate into the placenta and baby.

 After you have passed through the above stages, you reach the stage where the embryo can be finally transferred into your womb.
 It is usually done after two to six days from egg retrieval.
 Here again, you will be given a mild sedative.
 However, the procedure is generally painless for the patient.
 The doctor will insert a long, thin, flexible tube called a catheter into your vagina, through the cervix and into your uterus.
 A syringe containing one or more embryos suspended in a fluid is attached to the end of the catheter.
-If successful, an embryo will implant in the lining of your uterus in around six to 10 days after egg retrieval.
+If successful, an embryo will implant in the lining of your uterus is around six to 10 days after egg retrieval.

 If you have been trying to conceive for a couple of years now, and your efforts have gone in vain, then it’s time you consider IVF treatment.
 Even those who have not been able to conceive because of problems such as ovulation or egg quality, blocked fallopian tubes, endometriosis, uterine fibroids, unexplained infertility and more can take the treatment.
 It is one of the best medical procedures available today, which can help you get pregnant and carry your own baby to full term.
 In fact, it is offered as the primary treatment to treat infertility in women who have crossed over 40 years of age.
 If your partner has problems with low sperm count, or if you are using donor eggs to become pregnant, then this is one of the best treatments at hand.

-What is IVF treatment for pregnancy?
+What is IVF Treatment for Pregnancy?

 IVF has become one of the popular treatments for couples with fertility issues or genetic problems.
 Both partners can take the treatment depending on the problems diagnosed and go on to become a parent.

-How does IVF help in treating a woman?
+How Does IVF Help in Treating a Woman?

 It is important to determine the cause of fertility problems in a woman before the treatment can begin.
 In some cases, the reason or cause could be completely unknown.
 Find out some of the causes of infertility problems in women and their treatment:

-Ovulation issues: If you have problems with ovulation and have been detected with polycystic ovary syndrome then some medications would be prescribed to stimulate your ovaries to release eggs or for treating PCOS.
+If you have problems with ovulation and have been detected with polycystic ovary syndrome then some medications would be prescribed to stimulate your ovaries to release eggs or for treating PCOS.

-Unexplained infertility: If any treatment has failed to determine the cause of infertility so far then you may be treated with medications such as Clomiphene, hormone injections, etc.
+If any treatment has failed to determine the cause of infertility so far then you may be treated with medications such as Clomiphene, hormone injections, etc.

 It takes about four to six weeks to complete one cycle of IVF.
 Typically 12 days to two weeks after the procedure of egg retrieval is done, you will be asked to take blood tests for determining pregnancy.

-What is the success rate of IVF?
+What Is the Success Rate of IVF?

 There are always concerns whenever you have to undergo a medical procedure.
 So, anxiety before taking the IVF treatment is also natural.
 Hence it is important to understand the pros and cons before you proceed.